magento/devdocs/src/guides/v2.4/comp-mgr/sut/sut-welcome-guide.md

   - Upgrade
 ---

-Welcome to the Magento Safe Upgrade Tool (SUT).
+Welcome to the Magento Safe Upgrade Tool (SUT) page.

 SUT is a CLI tool that checks a magento instance against a specific version by analysing all the non-magento modules installed in it.